Robynborg/GIS-and-spatial-r/README.md

 ================
 2025-02-24

- ## The dataset includes data of the sightings of the Atlantic bottlenose dolphin mostly in Georgia estuarine waters from 1992 to 2003.
-The data were used to look at their distribution on a United States map, including an intercative map.
+ ## The dataset includes sightings of the Atlantic bottlenose dolphin, primarily in Georgia's estuarine waters, from 1992 to 2003.
+The data were used to analyze their distribution on a United States map, including an interactive map.

  ## Th data were taken from GBIF: https://www.gbif.org/dataset/a3e4e91c-0848-4e20-99f2-a0f72abb646c